TAVR—catheter-based procedure for severe aortic stenosis

 At Lankenau we perform TAVR procedures in a specially designed “hybrid” operating room that combines the capabilities and equipment of both a cardiac catheterization lab and an operating room.
 We use advanced imaging equipment to ensure that your new valve travels safely to the heart and is placed precisely.

-This minimally invasive procedure is performed while you’re under anesthesia (sleeping) and usually takes three to four hours.
-After the procedure, you’ll be moved to the cardiothoracic intensive care unit (CTICU) and then to surgical step-down units for careful monitoring and post-procedure care under the direction of the Valve Clinic team.
-You may be hospitalized for four to seven days after the procedure.
+This minimally invasive procedure is performed while you’re under moderate sedation, which means you’ll be relaxed and free of pain or discomfort but still conscious.
+The procedure usually takes three to four hours.
+Afterwards, you will recover in the Post Anesthesia Care Unit before transferring to the Cardiothoracic Surgical Stepdown Unit for careful monitoring and post-procedure care under the direction of the Valve Clinic team.
+The hospital stay is usually one night.
 All patients are followed closely through the healing and recovery process and during rehabilitation.